ml-in-barcelona/server-reason-react/README.md

 - [x] Ignore useEffect
 - [x] Handle React dengerouslySetInnerHTML
 - [x] Add test for hooks
+- [ ] Implement all JSX logic from HTML in attribute_name_to_jsx
+  - [ ] Check migrated tests for all cases
+  - cased custom attributes
+  - no HTML events
+  - no unknown events
 - [ ] Implement renderToString
   - What are the differences?
 - [ ] Implement the rest of the React API